 4.3 Variable Services Fee.
 Customer shall pay Provider a Variable Services Fee as specified in a currently effective Service Schedule for all Variable Quantity Gas (the “Variable Services Fee”).

+Option Fee.
+Customer shall pay Provider $ 373,750 for the

+2001 Option.

 5. PAYMENT TERMS AND PAST DUE AMOUNTS

-5.1 Fixed Fees.
+5.1 Fixed Fees and Option Payment.
 On or before the 1st Day of each Month, or the next Business Day occurring thereafter, during the Initial Term, Customer shall pay the Fixed Fee for the previous Month (to the extent then payable), regardless of whether Provider shall have issued an invoice or other manner of billing documentation with respect to same.
+Customer shall pay the 2001 Option fee as specified in Section 4.3 upon execution of this Agreement.

 5.2 Variable Services Fee.
 On or before the 10th Day of each Month occurring during the Term, Provider shall provide Customer with a written statement setting forth Provider’s calculation of the Variable Services Fee for the immediately preceding Month.
 Customer shall remit any undisputed amounts set forth on such statement no later than the later to occur of the twenty-fifth Day of the Month in which Provider’s statement was received by Customer or ten Days after actual receipt of Provider’s statement.
 If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be the following Business Day.
 Disputed amounts that are later determined to be correct shall be assessed past due interest, as specified in Section 5.4, from the original date due until the date paid.